NewthingAde/Intermediate-Linux-Admistration/README.md

                                             cd /var/www/html

- - Next we send the folder from the client server to the remote server put -r images
+ - Next we want to upload the folder from the client server to the remote server

+                                             put -r images

+ - Now if we want to download the the folder instead of upload then we will use the command line below

+                                              get -r images

+     **Let try using `SCP` instead of `SFTP`**

+     - To upload with scp we use the command line below

+                       scp -r <folder_name/> user@<Ip-Addrress of server>:/<folder we want to upload it to>

+                   scp -r user@<Ip-Addrress of server>:/<folder/file to be downloaded> <absolute path to download the folder>